1 Part Course |

 • Property agents - managing agents, asset sales vs share sales

-HMRC’s position
+HMRC’s Position

-There are many uncertain and arguable areas where the exemption from VAT may or may not apply.
+There are many uncertain and debatable areas where the exemption from VAT may or may not apply.
 This section will help you understand HMRC’s position and the various ways the VAT treatment of a transaction can be challenged.

 • Challenges to the supply